hausgold/billomat/doc/client.md

 # Client/Customer

 Documentation exists in English (1) and German (2).
 Both cover the client as well as contacts.
 The German version also covers user defined fields (Attribute) and tags (Schlagwörter).
-If you can try to fallow the German documentation since it is more complete than the English version.
+If you can try to follow the German documentation since it is more complete than the English version.
 The documentation shows the method (get, put, post, delete) and the path and query parameters beyond the base URL as well as some of the parameters the URL takes.
 All examples are in XML and often are escaped.
 To read the code you will need to unescape the examples.

 All examples here will be shown once in CURL and JSON and once using the Billomat Gem.
-If you replace <your-billomat-api-key> and <your-billomat-subdomain> with the correct values you should be able to use the fallowing curl commands.
+If you replace <your-billomat-api-key> and <your-billomat-subdomain> with the correct values you should be able to use the following curl commands.

 ## List